craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Heritages.md

 		- You have disadvantage on Attack Rolls and Perception checks that rely on sight when you are in direct sunlight.

 ## Triton

+People of Triton heritage find themselves in possession of many preternatual abilities one may associate with a fish.
+The origins of Triton people on Alaturmen is truthfully unknown, but legends claim that the first families had to swim from the [[Plane of Water]] against the current of the [[Alvalini River]] before they could settle

 ## Orcish
 ## Dragonborn
 ## Goliath